michaeljclark/michaeljclark.github.io/asm.md

 `CSRRSI rd, csr, imm5` | Control and Status Register Atomic Read and Set Bits Immediate `CSRRCI rd, csr, imm5` | Control and Status Register Atomic Read and Write Immediate

-The following code sample shows how to enable and set timer interrupts using CSR instructions:
+The following code sample shows how to enable interrupts, enable timer interuppts, and then set and wait for a timer interrupt to occur.
+The example uses CSR instructions and access to a platform specific MMIO _(memory mapped input output)_ region:

 ```
 .equ RTC_BASE,      0x40000000